UK Construction Boom: Why Electricians Are Needed More Than Ever

 All of this construction activity is happening against a backdrop of a significant and worsening skills shortage in the electrical trade.

-The combination of high demand and insufficient supply is driving up wages.
+The combination of high demand and insufficient supply is driving up electrician wages.
 The JIB national rate has seen consistent above-inflation increases.
 Self-employed electricians report strong demand and the ability to be selective about work.

 Whether you are considering entering the electrical trade or are already qualified, the current construction landscape offers exceptional prospects.